Macedonians (ethnic group)

 Macedonians (Македонци /mk/) are a nation and a South Slavic ethnic group native to the region of Macedonia in Southeast Europe.
 They speak Macedonian, a South Slavic language.
 The large majority of Macedonians identify as Eastern Orthodox Christians, who share a cultural and historical "Orthodox Byzantine–Slavic heritage" with their neighbours.
 About two-thirds of all ethnic Macedonians live in North Macedonia; there are also communities in a number of other countries.

 The concept of a Macedonian ethnicity, distinct from their Orthodox Balkan neighbours, is seen to be a comparatively newly emergent one.
 (Note: See:) The earliest manifestations of an incipient Macedonian identity emerged during the second half of the 19th century among limited circles of Slavic-speaking intellectuals, predominantly outside the region of Macedonia.
 They arose after the First World War and especially during the 1930s, and thus were consolidated by Communist Yugoslavia's governmental policy after the Second World War.
 (Note: See:)

-The formation of the ethnic Macedonians as a separate community has been shaped by population displacement as well as by language shift, both the result of the political developments in the region of Macedonia during the 20th century.
 Following the dissolution of the Ottoman Empire, the decisive point in the ethnogenesis of the South Slavic ethnic group was the creation of the Socialist Republic of Macedonia after World War II, a state in the framework of the Socialist Federal Republic of Yugoslavia.
 This was followed by the development of a separate Macedonian language and national literature, and the foundation of a distinct Macedonian Orthodox Church and national historiography.
+The formation of the ethnic Macedonians as a separate community has been also shaped by population displacement as well as by language shift, both the result of the political developments in the region of Macedonia during the 20th century.

 History

-Ancient and Roman period
+Ancient period

-In antiquity, much of central-northern Macedonia (the Vardar basin) was inhabited by Paionians who expanded from the lower Strymon basin.
-The Pelagonian plain was inhabited by the Pelagones and the Lyncestae, ancient Greek tribes of Upper Macedonia; whilst the western region (Ohrid-Prespa) was said to have been inhabited by Illyrian tribes, such as the Enchelae.
-During the late Classical Period, having already developed several sophisticated polis-type settlements and a thriving economy based on mining, Paeonia became subject to Philip II of Macedon, while its southern part was later incorporated into the kingdom of Macedon ('Macedonian Paeonia').
-In 310 BC, the Celts attacked deep into the south, subduing various local tribes, such as the Dardanians, the Paeonians and the Triballi.
+In antiquity, much of central-northern modern Macedonia (the Vardar basin) corresponded to Paeonia and was inhabited by the Paeonians; North Macedonia geographically roughly corresponds to the ancient kingdom of Paeonia, which was located north of the ancient kingdom of Macedon.
+Scupi and the surrounding region was part of the kingdom of Dardania.
+The Pelagonian plain was inhabited by the Pelagones and the Lyncestae, ancient Greek tribes of Upper Macedonia; whilst the western region (Ohrid-Prespa) was inhabited by Illyrian tribes, such as the Enchelae.

+During the late Classical Period, in 356 BC, the kingdom of Paeonia ruled by Lyppeius, having already developed several sophisticated polis-type settlements and a thriving economy based on mining, became subject to Philip II of Macedon, while its southern part formed 'Macedonian Paeonia'.
+In 279 BC, the Celts attacked deep into the south, subduing various local tribes, such as the Dardanians, the Paeonians and the Triballi.

 Roman conquest brought with it a significant Romanization of the region.
-During the Dominate period, 'barbarian' foederati were settled on Macedonian soil at times; such as the Sarmatians settled by Constantine the Great (330s AD) or the (10 year) settlement of Alaric I's Goths.
-In contrast to 'frontier provinces', Macedonia (north and south) continued to be a flourishing Christian, Roman province in Late Antiquity and into the Early Middle Ages.
+During the Dominate period, 'barbarian' foederati were settled on Macedonian soil at times; such as the Sarmatians settled by Constantine the Great (330s AD) or the 10-year settlement of Alaric I's Goths.